cybergarage/go-redis/doc/server_inside.md

 ## Supported commands

-The go-redis defines the following supported Redis commands in the [CommandHandler](../redis/handler.go) as the system, user and sugar command handler.
+The go-redis defines the [CommandHandler](../redis/handler.go) for the following supported Redis commands in as the system, user and sugar command handler.

 ### System commands